 - In force: Plastic packaging, battery, electric and electronic equipment, tyre, base oil and lubricant

-- Drafting stage: ELV: End-of-Life Vehicles (Date of enforcement unknown), Non-ferrous products (Expected to come into force on April 1, 2025), Wastewater (Expected to come into force on October 1, 2025)
+- Drafting stage: ELV: End-of-Life Vehicles (Date of enforcement unknown), Construction and Demolition Waste (Date of enforcement unknown), Non-ferrous products (Expected to come into force on April 1, 2025), Wastewater (Expected to come into force on October 1, 2025)

 Download the draft rules here: